Nobhino-Nk/Nobhino-Nk/README.md

 • Interested in Data Analysis and Technology
 • Learning Python, MySQL, Excel, and LaTeX
 • Exploring Web Development and Problem Solving
-• Reference Artist and Portrait Artist
-• Graphic Designer and Video Editor
 • Active in student societies and collaborative projects

 ---